bcc-code/bcc-design/design-library/README.md

 ```

 ### Releasing a new version
 A new version can be released by running the [Create New Version](https://github.com/bcc-code/bcc-design/actions/workflows/design-library-create-version.yml) workflow from GitHub.
 This will update the version in the `package.json`, push a Git commit and tag, and create a new [release](https://github.com/bcc-code/bcc-design/releases) in GitHub.
 Maintainers can publish this release, after which the new version will be pushed to npm with the `latest` tag.

-All commits to master will be released under the `dev` tag on npm, so they can be tested and installed immediately even if a new release hasn't come out.
+All commits to main will be released under the `dev` tag on npm, so they can be tested and installed immediately even if a new release hasn't come out.

 ## Tokens
 This repository includes a setup with tokens from the design system.
 These tokens are exported from Figma and can be found in `src/tokens/input/figma.json`.